 Answer

-We thank the reviewer for his kind words and regarding the manuscript as competent and acceptable for publication.
+We thank the reviewer for his/her kind words and regarding the manuscript as competent and acceptable for publication.
 We agree with Reviewer #2 that exploring the data is a valuable avenue for any study, including this meta-analysis.
-We were puzzled by the heterogeneity in the data and we inspected this heterogeneity in several ways.
-We selected the most homogenous subset possible (i.e., only immediate fundamental need measures, 30 throws, 3 players), but still found high heterogeneity.
+As a matter of fact, we were also puzzled by the heterogeneity in the data and we therefore conducted several exploratory analyses to understand this heterogeneity.
+The most important exploratory analysis that we conducted was the one in which we selected the most homogenous subset possible (i.e., only immediate fundamental need measures, 30 throws, 3 players), but still found high heterogeneity.
 Meta-regressions also failed to indicate any explanation for the heterogeneity.
-Further exploration is definitely warranted, but not possible in the current dataset, because all variables that could explain heterogeneity were explored.
-We did not code additional variables that could be causing this heterogeneity even in a homogenous subset of studies.
-So, even though we do not know what explains the heterogeneity, we tried to and failed.

-So, even though we pregistered, we explored the data to find possible explanations for the puzzling heterogeneity levels.
+We agree that further exploration is definitely interesting, but also believe that we exhausted all possibilities that were available to us in the current dataset.

 Some other points that would help authors improve the paper up to a level that would match my expectations for PLOS One standard mainly concern the quality of the writing and the care about the argument being made.
 The introduction reveals that authors could have spent some more care writing (and perhaps thinking about) their subject.
 Suffice to say that it’s important to be precise.
 Some examples: #2

 “Cyberball participants simply do not obtain a ball and thus need to infer that they are excluded” I think authors are trying to say something about implicit and explicit exclusion here.
 I also think they are trying to say something about acting together versus communicating with each other.
 But it’s not being said.